mviereck/x11docker/README.md

 #Known issues / ToDo:
 major:
- - sometimes even well working desktops like lxde and xfce show damaged icons or cannot run desktop manager.
-Stopping and restarting often solves the issue.
-It seems to be a problem either in X or in the connection between X and container.
  - The main display 0: is not accessable for containers, and that is as it should be, but the new X server needs to have its own authentication so only the container can access it (not implemented yet, important to do).<br>

 minor:<br>